-Even though I was previously working on my own startups, it was more on a manager level so there were people who were part of my team but I didn’t have experience working with peers and being managed.
+Even though I was previously working on my own startups, it was more on a manager level.
+So there were people who were part of my team but I didn’t have experience working with peers and being managed.
 So 42 definitely helped because we were friends working together and collaborating which is a spirit that I picked up which I think is important.
 Last December when I decided it was time to do more, I looked for an opportunity and found one with OpenInvest.
 OpenInvest is a mission-driven company, trying to bring social change through sustainable finance.
 It is a startup, we have a small team and we are super busy doing a lot of things and growing fast.
-The collaborative effort and figuring things out in uncertainty is super important which the 42 experience instilled in me.
+The collaborative effort and figuring things out in uncertainty is super important.
+It is something the 42 experience instilled in me.

 How did you get your foot in the door where you work?

-Around September/October of last year, I started applying to places, mostly startups, and that was a month long process where I just focused on applying and talking to people.
+Around September/October of last year, I started applying to places, mostly startups.
+That was a month-long process where I just focused on applying and talking to people.
 I was lucky enough to be open to a couple of different opportunities, and OpenInvest interested me the most.